penalosa/yformatics.com/src/notes/year-3/security/part-1/threat-modeling/notes.md

 A threat involves loss or damage to a system, its users or operators.
 The threat model varies based on who the attacker might be as different attackers will be after different assets.

+A threat model consists of:

+- Who is the adversary and what abilities and access they have.
+- Where they are in relation to the objects we are trying to secure.
+- What the aim of the adversary is, or what are we trying to prevent them from doing at the high level.
+- What particular threats are we trying to prevent that, if successfully taken advantage of, will lead to the adversary achieving their goals.
+- If there is more than one type of adversary and if they can collude.

 ## Security properties

 When thinking about secure systems, there are three main ways to measure them: